Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 The photo was taken after 1897 but before 1910 as the former Fordsburg Hotel c1912 on the corner has not been built yet.
 It has also been known as Conolly’s Buildings and Brigadiers.
 After the single-story building is Mostert’s Building (now called Mainford House) designed by Kallenbach & Reynolds in 1908, followed by the original Forsdburg post office, followed by the two-story building that housed Hepworth’s Clothiers that eventually became Stand Bank on the corner of Main Road and Mint Street.
 The second story was added in 1897.
 The current Standard Bank building takes up the corner stand and the post office stand.

 Further on is the old Market buildings and in the distance still keeping on the left are the Cranston Buildings mentioned earlier.

-Still standing in the now photos is the former Fordsburg Hotel and Mostert’s buildings.
+Still standing in the now photos are the former Fordsburg Hotel and Mostert’s buildings.

 Although the building’s interior has been substantially modified, some of the original Oregon ceilings are still intact.

-I’m not convinced that the school was aligned to the University of Witwatersrand.
-The courses were predominalty aimed at woman.
+I’m not convinced that the school was aligned with the University of Witwatersrand.
+The courses were predominantly aimed at women.